 ‘Unimproved land’ is a step up from raw land, and covers a broad variety of possibilities.
 Unimproved land will often be land that was once developed, or has seen failed attempts at development in the past.
 In some cases, unimproved land will have some limited access to utilities and amenities, but will need significant repair and refurbishing.

-An unimproved land loan can also be difficult to get, even though it poses less risk compared to raw land.
+An unimproved land loan can also be difficult to get, even though it poses less risk compared to a raw land loan.
 Again, having a detailed plan and being aware of the challenges at hand will be a huge help when negotiating with lenders.
-A large down payment and a strong credit score will also be helpful.
+A large down payment and a good credit score will also be helpful.

-While lenders tend to view unimproved land loans as less risky than raw land, it is still common for rates to be a fair bit higher compared to traditional mortgage rates, for example.
+While lenders tend to view unimproved land loans as less risky than raw land loans, it is still common for rates to be a fair bit higher compared to traditional mortgage rates, for example.

 ‘Improved land’ typically has decent or good access to utilities, roads and water.
 Because improved land is the most developed land type, it almost always comes with a higher price tag.
 On the other hand, this means that interest rates will be significantly lower compared to raw or unimproved land loans.
 You’ll also find more affordable down payments for developed lots.